 Do you want to use visual communication to make a difference in the world?
 Then this is the right degree for you.
-The programme combines creativity and graphic design with knowledge of sustainability to prepare you for a profession as a visual communicator / graphic designer with a specialisation in information graphics.
+The programme combines creative practices, visual art, and graphic design with knowledge of sustainability to prepare you for a profession as a visual communicator with a diverse set of graphic and conceptual tools.

-The study environment in Kalmar is personable, safe and creative and you will work in close contact with our practising designers/ lecturers and guest lecturers.
-The many different subjects offered at Linnaeus University give you the possibility to work across disciplines.
+The study environment in Kalmar is explorative and creative, and you will work closely with our practising designers, visual artists, lecturers and guest lecturers from various departments at the university.

 Bachelor of Fine Arts with a specialisation in visual communication